Gift-Alago/Gift-Alago/README.md

 ---
 - 🌍 I'm based in Nigeria
-- ✉️ You can contact with me here https://www.linkedin.com/in/giftalago)
+- ✉️ You can contact with on [LinkedIn](https://www.linkedin.com/in/giftalago)
 - I'm currently exploring 📷**videography** - because tech skills + creativity = magic!

 ---